SixSq/old.sixsq.github.com/products-and-services/nuvlabox/nuvlabox-tech-spec.md

 permalink: /products-and-services/nuvlabox/tech-spec
 ---

-The NuvlaBox comes in several versions, adapting to resource requirements.
+The NuvlaBox comes in several versions, adapting to your requirements.

 If you want to read more about the software and hardware specifications, take a look at the product description.